Cringeworthy: A 4-Step Solution for Barnes & Noble’s Diversity Gaffe

-By Stephanie Pinder-Amaker and Lauren P. Wadsworth
+By Dr. Stephanie Pinder-Amaker and Dr. Lauren Wadsworth

 Cringeworthy.
 Adjective: causing feelings of embarrassment or awkwardness.
 “The Barnes and Noble launch of classic novels with covers promoting diversity is cringeworthy.”

 On February 5, Penguin Random House and Barnes & Noble Fifth Avenue announced a bold plan to “kick off Black History Month” by giving “twelve classic young adult novels new covers, known as Diverse Editions.”
 The reimagined classics would include Alice in Wonderland, Moby Dick, Romeo and Juliet, Dr. Jekyll and Mr. Hyde, Treasure Island, Emma . . . well, you get the idea.
 Incredibly, “each title would have five culturally diverse custom covers designed to ensure the recognition, representation, and inclusion of various multiethnic backgrounds reflected across the country . . . as part of a new initiative to champion diversity in literature.”
 They created the diverse custom covers by darkening the complexions of these iconic literary figures.
 Yes, it gets worse.
 Imagine Frankenstein and Peter Pan in blackface.
 The public backlash was swift and fierce, garnering more than two thousand comments in twenty-four hours.

 Borrowing from another classic: What’s wrong with the Barnes & Noble effort?
 Let me count the ways.
 Recurring themes among the comments included but were not limited to: “Why not just promote diverse authors?” ; “Blackface is racist”; “These stories are not representative of the African American nor other people of color’s experience.”
 And a personal favorite, “Who actually signed off on such a bad idea?”